ctools/ctools/doc/source/users/tutorials/1dc/data_organisation.rst

 such as
-the start and stop date and time, the duration and livetime of the observation, and the pointing direction in Right Ascension and Declination (see figure below).
+the start and stop date and time, the duration and livetime of the observation, and the pointing direction in Right Ascension and Declination.
+In addition, the header contains the names and identifiers of the sources that have been simulated (see figure below).

 .. figure:: event_header.png
    :width: 500px